redjadet/test_flutter_project/README.md

     You can create `.git/hooks/pre-commit` that calls it, e.g.:
     - `pwsh -File scripts/hooks/pre-commit.ps1`

-Note: The hook aborts the commit if formatting changes files, so you can review and re-stage.
+Note: The hook is non-blocking.
+It auto-applies formatting and ARB fixes, stages the changes, and continues the commit.

 Conventional Commits enforcement (optional):